Shōrin-ryū: Ranks

-In 1924, Gichin Funakoshi, a contemporary of Chibana sensei and also a disciple of Ankō Itosu, adopted the Dan system from judo founder Kanō Jigorō using a rank scheme with a limited set of belt colors to promote Karate-Do among the Japanese.
+In 1924, Gichin Funakoshi, a contemporary of Chibana and also a disciple of Ankō Itosu, adopted the Dan system from judo founder Kanō Jigorō using a rank scheme with a limited set of belt colors to promote Karate-Do among the Japanese.
 In 1960, this practice was also adopted in Okinawa.
+The specific order of colors varies from organization to organization.

 In a Kyū/Dan system, the beginner grade is a higher-numbered kyū (e.g., 7th Kyū) and progress is toward a lower-numbered Kyū.
 The Dan progression continues from 1st Dan (Shodan, or 'beginning dan') to the higher dan grades.
 Kyū-grade karateka are referred to as "color belt" or mudansha ("ones without dan"); Dan-grade karateka are referred to as yudansha (holders of dan rank).
 Yudansha typically wear a black belt.

 Requirements of rank differ among styles, organizations, and schools.
 Kyū ranks gradually stress proper stances, balance, motion and coordination.
 Speed, timing, focus and power are examined at higher grades.
 Minimum age and time in rank are factors affecting promotion.
 Testing consists of demonstration of technique before a panel of examiners.
 Black belt testing is commonly done in a manner known as shinsa, which includes a written examination as well as demonstration of kihon, kumite, kata, and bunkai (applications of technique).

-In Shōrin-ryū, one possible rank (belt) progression is listed below: There are many others.
-For instance, the largest organization in North America does not use yellow, orange, blue, or purple belts.: Nor are the colors or orders consistent from school to school within an organization.

-In the US, the mudansha may vary by style but in general are: